-Not all insurance policies are created equal, and what’s covered will on the cover level you opt for.
+Not all motorbike insurance policies are created equal, and what’s covered will depend on the cover level you opt for.
 There are three different levels of motorcycle insurance available in the UK: third party, third party fire and theft, and fully comprehensive cover.

-Third party motorbike insurance Third party insurance provides the basic motorcycle cover required by law and pays out for damage to someone else or their property if your bike is involved in an accident.
+Third party insurance provides the basic motorcycle cover required by law and pays out for damage to someone else or their property if your bike is involved in an accident.
 However, it doesn't cover the cost of repairing or replacing your motorcycle.

-Third party, fire and theft motorbike insurance Third party, fire and theft insurance provides the same cover for your motorcycle as third party insurance, but in addition it covers the cost of repairing or replacing your bike if it's stolen or damaged by fire.
+Third party, fire and theft insurance provides the same cover for your motorcycle as third party insurance, but in addition it covers the cost of repairing or replacing your bike if it's stolen or damaged by fire.

-Comprehensive motorbike insurance Third party, fire and theft insurance provides the same cover for your motorcycle as third party insurance, but in addition it covers the cost of repairing or replacing your bike if it's stolen or damaged by fire.
+Full comprehensive insurance provides the same cover for your motorcycle as third party fire and theft insurance, but in addition it covers the cost of repairing or replacing your bike if you accidentally damage it.

 Aside from the basic cover levels above, many policies include (or allow you to add) extra features.
 These can include cover for riding other bikes, riding abroad, breakdown assistance and cover for your helmet and leathers.

 Opting not to include it could cut the cost of your cover, but be aware that it’s a legal requirement to have pillion cover if you ever carry a passenger on your bike.